tmcphillips/alaska-salmon-harvest-repro/README.md

 # All-Harvest-Repro
-## Alaska Salmon Harvest - All Sectors - 1995-2016
+### Alaska Salmon Harvest - All Sectors - 1995-2016

 ## Overview

-The purpose of is repo to enable the analysis associated with the dataset [doi:10.5063/F1BV7DV0](https://knb.ecoinformatics.org/view/doi:10.5063/F1BV7DV0) to be re-executed on any computer that has Git, Docker, and GNU Make installed.
+The purpose of this repo to enable the analysis associated with the dataset [doi:10.5063/F1BV7DV0](https://knb.ecoinformatics.org/view/doi:10.5063/F1BV7DV0) (*Harvest of Salmon across Commercial, Subsistence, Personal Use, and Sport Fish sectors, Alaska, 1995-2016*; [Jeanette Clark](http://orcid.org/0000-0003-4703-1974) and  and Alaska Department of Fish and Game) to be re-executed on any computer that has Git, Docker, and GNU Make installed.
 The versions of R, RStudio Server, and R packages required to run the analysis are preinstalled in a Docker image associated with this repo; this image is used automatically by the targets in the Makefile.

 The analysis can be run either noninteractively via the *`make run`* command, or interactively in an RStudio instance running in a container started with the command *`make server`*.
-The *`make clean`* command deletes previously computed outputs, and *`git status`* can be used to confirm that previously results have been deleted, and again to verify that recomputed outputs are identical to the originals.
-The Makefile includes targets for building the Docker image that contains all software dependencies.
+The *`make clean`* command deletes previously computed outputs, and *`git status`* can be used to confirm that previously computed results have been deleted, and again to verify that recomputed outputs are identical to the originals.
+The Makefile includes targets for building the required Docker image.

 ## Tutorials